joao-almgren/csharp-unsafe/README.md

 # csharp-unsafe

-The first thing I try in any language is getting a backbuffer pointer.
-This was my first attempt in C#.
+Something I like to try in any language is getting a backbuffer pointer.
+This was my first attempt (sometime in 2009?) in C#.

 <img src="https://github.com/joao-almgren/csharp-unsafe/blob/main/Screenshot.png?raw=true">